 Conservation Agriculture helps fight climate change

-Only because the effects of climate change are being felt more and more, it does not mean we should give up on efforts to reduce greenhouse gas emissions (GHG).
+Only because the effects of climate change are being felt more and more, does not mean we should give up on efforts to reduce greenhouse gas emissions (GHG).
 With the increasing soil organic matter, the soils under Conservation Agriculture can retain carbon from carbon dioxide and store it safely for long periods of time.

 The consumption of fossil fuel for agricultural production is also significantly reduced under CA and burning of crop residues is completely eliminated, which also contributes to a reduction of GHG release.